CERTCC/Vultron/docs/process_models/em/index.md

 Timely response to embargo proposals is important.
 Explicit acceptance is expected.

+!!! note ""

--   Participants SHOULD explicitly *accept* or *reject* embargo proposals in a timely manner.
+    Participants SHOULD explicitly *accept* or *reject* embargo proposals in a timely manner.
 (For example, embargo agreement or rejection SHOULD NOT be tacit.)

+!!! note ""
--   Participants MAY interpret another Participant's failure to respond to an embargo proposal in a timely manner as a *reject*ion of that proposal.
+    Participants MAY interpret another Participant's failure to respond to an embargo proposal in a timely manner as a *reject*ion of that proposal.

+!!! note ""
--   In the absence of an explicit *accept* or *reject* response from a Receiver in a timely manner, the Sender MAY proceed in a manner consistent with an EM state of _None_ ($q^{em} \in N$).
+    In the absence of an explicit *accept* or *reject* response from a Receiver in a timely manner, the Sender MAY proceed in a manner consistent with an EM state of _None_ ($q^{em} \in N$).